Bad Religions

 Historical Criticism of Christianity

-This section contains some prominent historical criticisms of Christianity as a plagiarised, unscrupulous, and manipulative religion.
+This section contains some prominent historical criticisms of Christianity as a plagiarized, unscrupulous, and manipulative religion.

-- The Crusades and Inquisitions provide a significant historical flashpoint where criticisms against Christianity’s aggressive expansion policies are palpable.
+• The Crusades and Inquisitions provide a significant historical flashpoint in which criticisms of Christianity’s aggressive expansion policies are palpable.
 Many have argued that a violent interpretation of religious duty drove these military campaigns while simultaneously accusing unbelievers of heresy, providing torture, punishment, and executions.

-- Corruption within the Church has been a long-standing criticism, tracing back to the Papal States, where political power and religious influence intermingled.
-Fast-forward to current times, and the Church’s leadership is still under scrutiny for various allegations, often spotlighting a repeated pattern of moral and ethical dilemmas.
+• Corruption within the Church has long been a criticism, dating back to the Papal States, where political power and religious influence intermingled.
+Fast-forward to the present, and the Church’s leadership is still under scrutiny for various allegations, often highlighting a recurring pattern of moral and ethical dilemmas.

 Modern Biblical Criticism